briansimiyuj/doctor-appointment-app/README.md

     Reschedule modal component will be used to confirm the rescheduling of the appointment.

       1. Create a Reschedule Modal component and mount it on the Tab Action Button component if showRescheduleModal state is true
+      2. Create a Modal Body component and mount it on the Reschedule Modal component.
+Wrap the Modal Body component with a Modal Provider

 ### Settings Context